NethServer/docs/administrator-manual/en/backup.rst

 From page :guilabel:`Backup (configuration)` the system configuration can be saved, downloaded, uploaded and restored again.

-Furthermore an automated task runs every night at 00.15 and creates a new archive, :file:`/var/lib/nethserver/backup/backup-config.tar.xz`, if the configuration was changed during the previous 24 hours.
+Furthermore, an automated task runs every night at 00.15 and creates a new archive, :file:`/var/lib/nethserver/backup/backup-config.tar.xz`, if the configuration has changed during the previous 24 hours.
 Under :guilabel:`Backup (configuration) > Configure` page, specify the number of :guilabel:`Automatic backups to keep`.